PrimaryFeather/Sparrow-Framework/README.markdown

 Who is Sparrow for?
 -------------------

-Obviously Sparrow is for iPhone developers, especially those involved in game development.
-You will need to have a basic understanding of Objective-C – but there’s no way around that on the iPhone anyway.
+Obviously, Sparrow is for iPhone and iPad developers, especially those involved in game development.
+You will need to have a basic understanding of Objective-C – but there’s no way around that on the iOS anyway.

 If you have already worked with Adobe™ Flash/Flex technology, you will immediately befriend with Sparrow since it uses lots of similar concepts and naming schemes.
 That said, everything is